XavierDeng7/NLP-R/README.md

+# This repository comprises:

+	instructions to download and work with the dataset implementations of preprocessing pipelines to re-generate the data for different configurations analyses of the dataset
+	implementations of baseline models mentioned in the paper

 # sf_tweet_NLP-R

 The dataset contains 10 tweets from the official City of San Francisco Twitter account from July 2020.
 Imagine you are planning on analyzing a much larger corpus of similar tweets, and you will use this subset to build a pre-processing function.